xbabs/xbabs/README.md

 🎓 **EDUCATION**

-I hold a Masters of Science in Artificial Intelligence and Data Science from the University of Hull in England.
-Prior to that, I completed my Bachelor of Engineering in Aeronautical and Astronautical Engineering at Kwara State University in Nigeria.
+I am currently pursing a MS degree in Artificial Intelligence and Data Science from the University of Hull, England.
+Prior to that, I completed my Bachelor of Engineering in Aeronautical and Astronautical Engineering at Kwara State University, Nigeria.
 My educational background has equipped me with a solid foundation in both technical engineering principles and advanced data science concepts.

 💻 **SKILLS**

-My skillset spans a wide range of programming languages, including Python, SQL, Java, and C++.
+My skillset spans a wide range of programming languages, including Python, SQL, and C++.
 I am proficient in various libraries and frameworks such as NumPy, Sci-Py, Sci-Kit Learn, Seaborn, Matplotlib, Keras, TensorFlow, and PyTorch.
 Additionally, I possess expertise in data mining, statistical analysis, business analysis, text and image classification, as well as data visualization and interpretation.

 🚀 **FEATURED PROJECTS:**